dune3d/dune3d-docs/groups.rst

 If the source group has a solid model, its operation is repeated for each instance of the array.

+.. _groups-array-multi-source:

+Since version 1.4, multiple source groups are supported.
+The array operation is repeated for all source groups.
+Solid models are first accumulated using each source group's solid model operation to make up the array group's solid model and then applied to the body using the array group's solid model operation.
+This means that the solid model operation of the first group has no effect.
+A limitation of this implementation is that it's not possible to use multiple source groups that add and subtract from the accumulated solid model.

 Polar array
 -----------